MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 If `STOP` is selected, dry particles will be terminated.

-If `STAY` is selected, a dry particle will remain stationary until a) the cell rewets and tracking can continue or b) the simulation ends.
+If `STAY` is selected, a dry particle will remain stationary until a) the water table rises and tracking can continue or b) the simulation ends.

 ```mermaid
 flowchart LR